SXNPYN/CoBreeder_for_GhostWolves/README.md

 ### SCALED PR SPECIFICATION FILE:

-This file represents the pairwise relatedness matrix, and must include values for each individual in the individuals file.
+This file represents the pairwise relatedness matrix and must include values for each individual in the individuals file.
 Note that the values in this file are scaled; 0 represents the same individual, and is also used to specify banned pairings.
 A larger value indicates that the individuals are less related.
-This may not seem intuitive at first, but when minimising pairwise relatedness, the program is actually maximising the values in this file.
+This may not seem intuitive, but when minimising pairwise relatedness the program is actually maximising these values.

 It is important that every individual specified in the individual specification file is included here, and that the values are mirrored.
-There are two cells for each pairing, therefore if editing the PR between two different individuals, you will need to edit two cells.
+There are two cells for each pairing, therefore if editing the PR between two different individuals you will need to edit two cells.

 Note that you do not need to manually edit the file to exclude individuals or create disallowed pairings, this can be done whilst running the program.